 Lighting is often overlooked when people look at interior design, but when considered carefully it can add tremendous impact to the home environment.
 It will enhance the colour of your décor, provide warmth and atmosphere and can be used to separate and easily identify different zones within your home.
 There are essentially three types of lighting which, when combined correctly, will create your optimum lighting solution.
-These are general lighting, task lighting, and accent lighting.

 A carefully placed mirror behind a table lamp, at the end of the hallway or positioned to reflect the light from a pendant or chandelier can work wonders.
 It can make your hallway appear much larger than it is and reflect light into otherwise inaccessible corners, making the space seem brighter, lighter and more inviting.

 If you have a small hallway or space is limited you can create pools of light by using down lights and wall lights to create a welcoming effect.
 Mirrors can be placed above the wall lights to create an illusion of space and reflect the light back into the space.

 Lighting Staircases Every Step Of The Way